 (Optional) Supplementary materials are optional but encouraged.
 These could include other works from your portfolio, sample writing, etc.

 Submissions will be accepted in either French or English and only proposals submitted via the online form will be considered.
 Before submitting, please read our Anti-Oppression Statement.

-The applications will be juried democratically by two VAV Coordinators, The FOFA Director and Exhibition Coordinator, and two external jurors.
-The jury will meet in early May and decisions will be disseminated by May 19th, 2022.
+The applications will be juried by one VAV Coordinator, two undergraduate students, two members of the FOFA staff, and two external jurors.
+Decisions will be communicated by May 19th, 2023.

-Please contact Geneviève Wallen at firstname.lastname@example.org if you have any questions about the application process or need any specific accommodations to help you succeed in applying.
+Please contact María Escalona at email@example.com if you have any questions about the application process or need any specific accommodations to help you succeed in applying.
 We also encourage you to reach with any questions about the call or if you are seeking advice on your application materials.